Why 'Real' SeedS?

 We only supply Real, Open Pollinated seed.
 No Hybrids & no GM seed.
 Here's why:

 Real Seed breeds true, so you can save your own seed.

-But that's not the only reason . . . real vegetable seed is better:
+But that's not the only reason . . .
+For home gardeners, real seed is better than hybrid:

 Hybrid ("F1") seed is the result of a cross between two different , but heavily inbred parents.
 Seed you save from these plants will either be sterile or a give a whole mix of shapes and types, usually producing a poor crop.